undomained/teds/teds/Readme_KNMI.md

 ### Configuration files
 Configuration files can be found in cfg/nitro.
 The configuration file for the nominal run is in this directory.
-The different cases are in subdirectories.
+The different cases (scenarios) are in (scenario) subdirectories in directory cfg/nitro/scenarios.
-All settings for the different steps are combined in 1 yaml file.
+All settings for the different steps are combined in 1 yaml file (`full_config.yaml`).
 This ensures that the settings between te steps will be consistent.
-Note: the .cfg files needed to run the C++ code in the IM and L1AL1B part are generated from the yaml input when step is `im`, `l1al1b` or `all`.
-Where the .cfg file is written is determined in the yaml file settings, but python scripts expects this at the moment to be in the same location as the yaml file.
+For the IM and L1AL1B steps a special config yaml file is created called `im_config_temp.yaml` and `l1al1b_config_temp.yaml` respectively.
+Note: The nitro code uses for IM and L1B `driver_ntro`, which makes use of proctable and not of cal level!

 ### Building the executables.
-See `build_instructions.md` in the teds directory
+There are 4 scripts to build and rebuild the IM and L1B C++ code.
+After building or rebuiling also the `run_E2E.py` script is run.
+The scripts are `brl1.sh` and `brim.sh` for building and running.
+The scripts are `rebuildl1.sh` and `rebuildim.sh` for rebuilding and running.

 ### Running the E2E processor
 In the teds directory the script `run_E2E.py` is situated.